Can A Tens Unit Help With Lymphatic Drainage

 Trends and Latest Developments

 While the use of TENS units for lymphatic drainage is not yet a mainstream practice, there is growing interest in its potential benefits.
 Several studies have investigated the effects of TENS on lymphatic flow and lymphedema symptoms, with some promising results.
-For instance, research has suggested that TENS may help to stimulate lymphatic contractions, increase lymph flow, and reduce swelling in individuals with lymphedema.
+Here's a good example: research has suggested that TENS may help to stimulate lymphatic contractions, increase lymph flow, and reduce swelling in individuals with lymphedema.
 A study published in the Journal of Rehabilitation Medicine found that TENS therapy, when combined with standard lymphedema treatment, resulted in a significant reduction in limb volume and improved quality of life compared to standard treatment alone.

 Tips and Expert Advice